What can I do?

 HOW TO USE PILLOW:

 The pillow is to be used after surgery.
 You put it under the affected arm, so when your arm is at your side, it does not put pressure on the stitches, or create pressure on the breast area that has stitches.
 This small pillow can be used in either direction, whichever is most comfortable.
 Many people use it the long way, finding it more comfortable when walking around; and the short way when sitting.
 This way it doesn't bunch up, or create pressure.
 It can be used whichever way feels best, there is not right or wrong way, just what feels good for you.
+If you have a chemo port we have found that it can also cushion your port while you are driving or a passenger in a vehicle as the seatbelt usually hits right over the port.

 Don't want to sew, but still want a pillow? click here